- Academic Regulations

 4. Classroom Performance

 The faculty believes that student performance in the classroom is an essential part of the educational process.
 Faculty members have the authority to evaluate such performance and to raise or lower a student's final grade by one-third of a letter grade, based on such performance.
-A faculty member who implements this policy must announce it to his or her class beforehand.
+A faculty member who implements this policy must announce it to their class beforehand.
 Failure to adopt such a policy at the beginning of a semester shall not stop the faculty member from doing so thereafter, provided the required notice is given.

 5. Attendance and Class Preparation